Topological models of arithmetic: Every countable model is continuously presented on the rationals

-The executive summary of the proof is: the arithmetic of the standard model $\N$ is continuous with respect to the final-digits topology, which is the same as the $2$-adic metric topology on $\N$, and this is homeomorphic to the rational line, because it is the order topology of the final-digits order, a definable endless dense linear order; applied in a nonstandard model $M$, this observation means the arithmetic of $M$ is continuous with respect to its rational line $\Q^M$, which for countable models is isomorphic to the actual rational line $\Q$, and so such an $M$ is continuously presentable upon $\Q$.
+The executive summary of the proof is: the arithmetic of the standard model $\N$ is continuous with respect to the final-digits topology, which is the same as the $2$-adic metric topology on $\N$, and this is homeomorphic to the rational line, because it is the order topology of the final-digits order, a definable endless dense linear order; applied in a nonstandard model $M$ of a sufficiently strong fragment of \PA\, this observation means the arithmetic of $M$ is continuous with respect to its rational line $\Q^M$, which for a countable model $M$ is isomorphic to the actual rational line $\Q$, and so such an $M$ is continuously presentable upon $\Q$.
+This concludes the proof of part (a) of Theorem \ref{maintheorem}.